graemerocher/micronaut-oraclecloud-workshop/lab_validation/lab_validation.md

 ```

 In this case the `javax.validation.Valid` annotation is used to indicate that only a valid instance of `Owner` is accepted.
 Note that the `io.micronaut.http.annotation.Body` is used to indicate that the whole body should be bound to the `Owner` parameter.

+Now you can repeat the same `curl` command from the previous section and the same error will result.

 You may now *proceed to the next lab*.